We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 Analytics features like these can help you personalize and target your communication to convert best-fit leads into loyal clients.

-Build long-term relationships
+3. Build long-term relationships

 CRM software can provide a comprehensive view of each client’s history, including previous interactions, purchases, preferences and feedback.
-Doing so helps agencies personalize customer experiences by anticipating their needs more accurately and proactively addressing concerns.
+Doing so helps agencies personalize customer experiences by anticipating their specific needs more accurately and proactively addressing concerns.

-Social media management platform Falcon (now part of Brandwatch) uses its CRM for this purpose:
+Social media management platform Falcon (now part of Brandwatch) uses its CRM for this purpose.

 We decided to continue in Pipedrive, taking the ‘won’ deal, with all of the golden nuggets from the sales cycle, and use that to map out each customer’s specific ‘success’ criteria, together with the key financial/invoicing information.